- We recommend Binsearch or NZBIndex for a no-registration, free indexer

 The NZB.is API is compatible with Sickbeard and Couchpotato, along with other similar software.

 Users can search by platform and file type, such as a specific game console, audio format, or video quality.
 An advanced search includes all the typical parameters: poster, age limits, newsgroup, size limits, and .nfo files.

-NZB.is has a couple other features that make finding reputable files much easier.
+NZB.is has a couple of other features that make finding reputable files much easier.
 The first is the option under advanced search to only include NZBs with comments.
 Comments often signal if the file is complete and indicates the quality.
 The second feature is the ability to order results by the number of “grabs.”
 A grab refers to a download, so a lot of grabs means the NZB is popular and probably good quality.

 NZB.is automatically sorts files into collections so you don’t have to search for individual parts of files.
 Just download the NZB and go.
 Watchlists allow you to add movies and TV shows that aren’t available yet so they’ll be added to an RSS feed and automatically downloaded through an automation app like SABnzbd later.

 Our biggest complaint about NZB.is is the speed.
-A search can take up to a couple minutes in some cases, while a good 30 seconds is normal.
+A search can take up to a couple of minutes in some cases, while a good 30 seconds is normal.
 Some ads appear on the site.

 A lifetime VIP membership costs just $10 and can be paid with Bitcoin.
 It bumps you up to 2,000 API hits and 200 downloads per day.

 NZB Tortuga‘s free tier limits users to one NZB file download and one API call every 24 hours.
 Advertisements are displayed.
 Free users do not get access to screenshots, pre-data, and other premium services.
 You are provided with a 486-DX266 processor, 12MB disk space, 100MB bandwidth, and 8MB RAM.